Marcel-zb96/dad-joke-site-backend/README.md

 5. In case you want to prepolulate MongoDB:

-  -Rename the `.sample.env` file to `.env` in the `repository/populate` directory and fill in the variable values:
+  - Rename the `.sample.env` file to `.env` in the `repository/populate` directory and fill in the variable values:
   ```
     MONGO_URL=<Your connection string to mongo db>
     TOKEN_SECRET=<Your token secret for JWT>